hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 21. Generally I feel fairly good about the zipped version of the Arduino IDE V2.0.0 Jan 10th, 2022, a few complex things are not working, but it does have a nice modern feel about the program.
 Slow installation,

-22. On 64 bit Linux (ubuntu 18.04), fast download, fast extraction, openned terminal ran ./arduino-ide  loaded fast.
-Had a bit of an issue finding the latest mbed board 1.6.2 reloaded then it found it.
-Installed my Portenta-pro-community-solutions library. ran my hello-blink program, compiled fine. did not upload.
-This is a normal Linux serial issue probably.
-Muy normal work around is to load with sudo, but it did not load the program.
-Next step is to allow serial access normal a .sh file loads that for us.
-Can't find it so need to do some searching.
+22. On 64 bit Linux (ubuntu 18.04), fast download, fast extraction, openned terminal ran ```./arduino-ide```  loaded fast.
+Had a bit of an issue finding the latest mbed board 1.6.2 reloaded then found it.
+Installed my ```Portenta-pro-community-solutions``` library.
+Ran my hello-blink program, compiled fine. did not upload!
+This is a normal Linux serial permissions issue probably.
+23.
+24. My normal work around is to load with sudo, but it did not load the program.
+Next step is to allow serial access normally a bash.sh file loads that for us.
+Can't find it so after some searching I managed to make it work.
+Anyone interested in how that was done?